GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/guilderton_to_geraldton/swals/README.md

 # Tsunami model runs for Midwest region of WA, FY2023-2024
 --------------------------------------------------

-This folder contains code to run the tsunami models, including:
+This folder contains code to run the tsunami models for earthquake sources defined in:
 * Scenarios like historical events [(see here)](../../Greater_Perth/sources/like_historic/)
 * Random PTHA18 scenarios [(see here)](../../Greater_Perth/sources/hazard/)